AnyFetch/developers.anyfetch.com/blueprint.md

 ## Token [/token]
 ### Retrieve frontend token [GET]
-> This endpoint can only be used with basic authentication.
+> This endpoint can only be used with `Basic` authentication.

 Create or retrieve a token.
 The token will always be the same until you call `/company/reset`.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 UnauthorizedError`: you tried to used `Bearer` authentication, but this endpoint can only be used with `Basic` authentication.
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.

 + Response 200 (application/json)
     + Body